PepikVaio/reMarkable_Year-Suspended/README.md

 ### Installation
 * if you have a third-party tool, follow the instructions in the app

-* another option is to upload this file to reMarkable via SSH
+* if you don't have a third party tool, you can upload the file to reMarkable using SSH
   * instructions will be added

 ### Usage